 RedRover is committed to your right to privacy and to keeping your personal information private and secure.
-This policy sets out how we handle your personal information including information collected offline, such as through direct mail, as well as online, which applies to redrover.org, kindnews.org, safeplaceforpets.org, and other e-communications sent out by our organization (collectively termed “Sites”).
+This policy sets out how we handle your personal information and it applies to redrover.org, kindnews.org, dontforgetthepets.org, 25by2025.org, and specific communications sent out by our organization (collectively termed “Sites”).

-This policy states the type of information we may automatically collect from children under the age of 13.
-This policy also explains the rights that parents have with respect to their children’s personal information.
+This policy also states the type of information we may automatically collect from children under the age of 13.
+This policy also explains the rights that parents and legal guardians have with respect to their children’s personal information.

 Who we are